Hospital doctors - paediatrics

 Since 1999, we have distributed the Early Management Algorithm to all paediatric units and emergency departments in UK hospitals to coincide with the twice yearly intake of new junior doctors.
 By distributing these new algorithms in partnership with NICE, we hope to give the NICE guideline maximum reach and publicity, and help doctors and nurses save the lives of children and young people.

-The algorithms are published by Meningitis Research Foundation as A2 posters (A2) or as a leaflet.
-All are available free of charge from your local Foundation office or use our online ordering facility for these and other Foundation resources.
+The algorithms are published by Meningitis Research Foundation and are available free of charge from your local Foundation office or use our online ordering facility for these and other Foundation resources.

 These protocols also form part of our resources for doctors in training